Role

 Context

-Logic Builder is a no-code platform for designing automated customer communication flows without engineering support.
-Users connect nodes on a canvas to build automated customer support and communication workflows.
+Logic Builder is a no-code platform for designing chatbot flows without engineering support.
+Users connect nodes on a canvas to build conversational logic that routes customers, answers questions, and handles support requests.

-My goal was to identify where AI could genuinely help users — and turn those moments into practical product solutions.
+My job was to figure out where AI could actually help — and turn those opportunities into product solutions.

 Key achievements

-Each scenario had its own problems, but the same ones kept showing up.
+Each one had its own friction, but the same problems kept showing up.

 Learnings